Restricted Gauge Theory Formalism and Unimodular Gravity: Introduction

-In the last section (Sect.\ref{Sect:UMG_EA}) we apply the developed formalism to unimodular gravity theory treated as descending from its parental version -- Einstein general relativity.
+In Sec.\,\ref{Sect:UMG_EA} we apply the above formalism to {the} unimodular gravity theory treated as descending from its parental version --- Einstein general relativity.
 We construct all the elements of its gauge-fixing procedure in the background covariant gauge \cite{DeWitt} with the background covariance property extended to all the objects of the Feynman diagrammatic technique.
-Then, according to the constructed general algorithm, we build on shell the one-loop effective action of unimodular gravity.
-It coincides with the one-loop effective action of the Einstein theory with a cosmological term for a generic value of its cosmological constant modulo a special contribution of the global degree of freedom associated with the variable value of this constant.
-This confirms conclusions of \cite{Percacci:2017fsy} which were attained, however, with certain assumptions on the derivation of the group of diffeomorphisms volume to be factored out off the partition function.
-No such assumptions are needed in our approach which is fully fixed by the requirement of gauge independence of on-shell physical results.
-Moreover, the final expression for the effective action, which is usually presented in terms of functional determinants on irreducible (transverse and transverse-traceless) subspaces of the full tensor and vector field space, is built in our case in terms of the functional determinants of the minimal operators which admit for their calculation application of the heat kernel method and Schwinger-DeWitt local curvature expansion \cite{Schwinger-DeWitt}.
-This property is important for applications on generic inhomogeneous backgrounds not exhausted by Einstein spaces.
+Then, according to the general algorithm, we build on shell the one-loop effective action of the UMG theory.
+This confirms conclusions of \cite{Percacci:2017fsy} which were attained, however, with certain assumptions on the treatment of the group of diffeomorphisms volume factored out of the partition function.
+No such assumptions are needed in our approach which is fully determined by the requirement of gauge independence of the on-shell physical results.

+Moreover, our approach allows us to disentangle the one-loop contribution of a global zero mode responsible for the ``new'' physics contained in the UMG theory as compared to general relativity.
+The UMG one-loop effective action coincides with that of the Einstein theory having a cosmological constant modulo a special contribution of the global degree of freedom associated with the variable value of this constant.
+The resulting expression for the effective action, which is usually presented in terms of functional determinants on irreducible (transverse and transverse-traceless) subspaces of the full tensor and vector field space, is built in terms of the functional determinants of the minimal operators.
+These determinants admit for their calculation the application of the Schwinger-DeWitt curvature expansion \cite{Schwinger-DeWitt}.
+This property is important for calculations on generic backgrounds not exhausted by homogeneous spaces.